 - 1. Generate one discussion question based on case presentation materials and post question to the MUSoD Rounds Web Site prior to each observed rounds presentation.
 (Students will generate 4 discussion questions in total, one for each observed rounds case) - 2.
 Classify and summarize one journal article using criteria in template.

 Grade Calculation:

 You must receive a passing grade on the case presentation to pass the course.
+The grading criteria include content, format, presentation, and timely submission

 Your grade will be determined according to the following: